LennartFr/global-financing-blockchain/README.md

 Normally we would start by doing selecting 'Create a new Smart Contract Project'.
 But this has already been done for us in the GitHub repo, we can see the result in the Contract directory that we pulled down with the Git command.
-So we cakn start directly with thr second step, 'Package  smart contract project'.
+So we can start directly with the second step, 'Package  smart contract project'.

 <p align="center">
   <img src="docs/doc-images/alf-vscode1.png">